Skrimpton/Guides-and-Cheatsheets/README.md

-# Simple terminal and script tips tricks
+# Simple terminal and script tips'n'tricks
 ## Tested on Manjaro KDE using konsole 21.12.0 and zsh 5.8 (x86_64-pc-linux-gnu)

 ### You can write this: